While we don’t want our computer hardware to fail at all or even while still under its warranty period but it’s a fact of life that some of them do.

 That’s why a product’s warranty is the only protection consumers have for their hard-earned money.

 And, how companies go about honoring their warranties spell the difference between respectability and plain money-grab.

-So, when buying a solid state drive make sure that you save those receipts and keep them inside an envelope as most of them are printed out in thermal paper.
-Prolonged light exposure will erase all the information and render them useless.
+So, when buying a solid-state drive make sure that you save those receipts and keep them inside an envelope as most of them are printed out in thermal paper.
+Prolonged light exposure will erase all the information and render it useless.

-NOTE: Both OCZ-Toshiba and PNY replaced their defective units with brand-new, in retail-box sets.
+NOTE: Both OCZ-Toshiba and PNY replaced their defective units with brand-new, retail-box sets.